Kroc/PortaDOOM/README.md

 - Begin [writing pages](#how-to-write-pages) to populate the content of your disk-zine
 - When you are happy with your disk-zine, just zip-up the folder contents and distribute however you please!
 DOSmag is self-contained, requires no installation on other computers and will run from portable devices like USB drives

-## How to Write Pages: ##
+## How to Write Pages ##

 The pages displayed by the DOSmag viewer reside in the "`pages`" folder.
 Each page is simply a txt file, but with the extension "`.dosmag`".
 This is so that you can set custom encoding / font options for this file-type in your text editor.

-> _Pro Tip:_ Make sure files are always saved in ANSI encoding, not UTF-8!
-DOSmag displays text using [code page 437](https://en.wikipedia.org/wiki/Code_page_437), sometimes called "DOS" or "OEM-US" encoding.
-Open [CharMap](https://en.wikipedia.org/wiki/Character_Map_(Windows)) and set the font to Terminal to access the extra symbols.
+> _Pro Tip:_ Even though your pages should be UTF-8, DOSmag can only display those UTF-8 characters represented in ANSI [Code Page 437](https://en.wikipedia.org/wiki/Code_page_437), sometimes called "DOS" or "OEM-US" encoding.
+See the [Code Page 437](https://en.wikipedia.org/wiki/Code_page_437) article for advanced characters you can copy & paste.

 Pages can be grouped into sets.
 Such sets share the same file name, but are suffixed by the page number e.g. "`#04`".
 The number *must* be two digits long to be recognised.
 This ensures that the files appear ordered correctly on your drive.